khairiah/gov_procurement/README.md

 Incomplete
 - [ ] Data cleaning.
 Extra focus needed on cleaning `agency` and `supplier_name` columns.
 - [ ] Validation check for creation of database in PostgreSQL.
 If exist, don't need to recreate again.
-- [ ] Improve basic star schema.
-Can be normalized further.
+- [ ] Improve database design.
+Utilized a basic star schema.
+Can be normalized further or possibly use a snowflake schema.
 - [ ] Data quality testing with PyTest or Great Expectations
 - [ ] Integration testing

 Future Enhancements
 - Load DataFrame to Microsoft Azure SQL Database
-- Train text classifier for procurement_description column
+- Train text classifier for `procurement_description` column
 - Use tool like Airflow for scheduling & orchestration
 - Data quality testing with PyTest or Great Expectations